Cloud-SPAN/nerc-metagenomics06-taxonomic-anno/_episodes/01-taxonomic.md

 ---
 ## What is taxonomic assignment?

-Taxonomic assignment is the process of assigning an Operational Taxonomic Unit (OTUs, that is, groups of related individuals) to sequences, that can be reads or contigs.
-To assign an OTU to a sequence it is compared against a database, but this comparison can be done in different ways.
-The comparison database in this assignment process must be constructed using complete genomes.
-There are many programs for doing taxonomic mapping, almost all of them follows one of the next strategies:
+Taxonomic assignment is the process of assigning a sequence, in this case a MAG, which is a bin containing contigs, to a specific taxon.
+The taxon can be at a high or low level, so you could generate annotations that are domain specific (bacteria, archaea, fungi), down to annotations that give a genus or even species identification.
+You may see these referred to as Operational Taxonomic Units (OTUs), particularly if you are dealing with amplicon sequences.
+We will not be using the term OTU and instead refer to annotations and their relation to MAGs within your metagenome assembly.
+We may also refer to these annotations as taxons.
+These assignments are done by comparing our sequence (a metagenome containing multiple MAGs in this case) to a database.
+These searches can be done in many different ways, and against a variety of databases.
+We will be using a piece of software called [kraken2](https://ccb.jhu.edu/software/kraken2/) to perform the searches.
+However there are many programs for doing taxonomic mapping, almost all of them follows one of the next strategies:

 1. BLAST: Using BLAST or DIAMOND, these mappers search for the most likely hit for each sequence within a database of genomes (i.e. mapping).
 This strategy is slow.